BORYA-dev/Melanoma_Recognition/README.md

     - data/test.jpg (the sample image)
 3. **Run the feature extraction script** : Execute the file to see the explicit steps of image processing.

 For model training, you can check code/Model.
-However, we only providethe code since the original dataset is too large to be included.
+However, we only provide the code since the original dataset is too large to be included.

 ## Contact Information